un-nf/404/README.md

 # Documentation @ https://docs.mitmproxy.org/stable/
 ```

-**Note: FireFox works much better.**
+**Note: Firefox works much better.**
 *During preliminary tests, certain login flows in Chrome/Chromium browsers broke.
 This breakage is not due to mismatching headers (that I can tell), as login flows still do not work when spoofing a Chrome profile.*

-*Login flows on FireFox are much more stable for reasons that are not clear to me.
+*Login flows on Firefox are much more stable for reasons that are not clear to me.
 Would love some insight.*

 ## Why should I install and run this on my machine?